Arkinator/TwitchBot/README.md

 #My Twitch Bot
 It's pretty basic at the moment, but my goal is for it to do everything I want it to do.
+(NOTE: It's not ready to be used in production atm.
+You've been warned ;)

 ###Installation/Usage
  1. Download the source code